Clitarchus hookeri

-Clitarchus hookeri, is a stick insect of the family Phasmatidae, endemic to New Zealand.
+Clitarchus hookeri, commonly known as the smooth stick insect or the common stick insect, is a stick insect of the family Phasmatidae, endemic to New Zealand.
 It is possibly New Zealand's most common stick insect.
 Clitarchus hookeri is often green in appearance, but can also be brown or red.
 Alongside the prickly stick insect and the Unarmed stick insect, C. hookeri is one of three stick insect species to have become naturalised in Great Britain, with all three having originated in New Zealand.

 Description

 Clitarchus hookeri is a large stick insect.
 This species demonstrates sexual dimorphism.
 Female specimens grow from 81 – 106 mm and males from 67 – 74 mm.
 The colour can be variable, even in the same location, ranging from bright green to grey, brown or buff.
+Colour variation is thought to be genetic not environmentally determined.
 Unlike many tropical stick insects, Clitarchus hookeri is flightless.

 Habitat and distribution

 Clitarchus hookeri is found from Northland to the Wellington region in the south of the North Island of New Zealand.
-On the South Island it is not as widespread, being found mainly in eastern coastal areas from Nelson and Marlborough in the north through Canterbury to its southern limit in Dunedin.
+In the South Island it is not as widespread, being found mainly in eastern coastal areas from Nelson and Marlborough in the north through Canterbury to its southern limit in Dunedin.
 It is also found in Great Britain, where it has been introduced.
 The UK population is all-female but came from a sexual population in Taranaki.
-The species is most commonly found on manuka, but has also been observed feeding on kanuka, pohutukawa, Muehlenbeckia australis, roses, white rata, and Coprosma.
+The species is most commonly found on mānuka, but has also been observed feeding on kānuka, pōhutukawa, Muehlenbeckia australis, roses, white rātā, and Coprosma.